How to Create a Performance Improvement Plan (+ Template)

-1. Determine If a PIP Is Appropriate
+Step 1: Determine if a PIP Is Appropriate

-First, determine whether a PIP is appropriate in the given situation.
-A PIP should only come after you’ve had conversations with the employee about their performance or workplace behaviors and taken at least initial steps to help them improve.
-Employees should not be surprised or caught off guard by a performance improvement plan.
+A performance improvement plan is just one tool within your employee management process, which is why it’s important to determine whether it is appropriate in the given situation.
+It should only come after you’ve had conversations with the employee about their performance or workplace behaviors and taken the initial steps to help them improve.
+Employees should not be surprised or caught off guard by the PIP, as it can lead to legal problems.

-2. Identify Improvements Needed
+Step 2: Identify Improvements Needed

 Once you’ve determined that a PIP is appropriate, it’s time to create the plan.
 Make sure you provide adequate details to show why the employee’s present performance is deficient and what specifically they need to do to improve.